Illinois COVID-19: IL on verge of new shutdown, Pritzker warns, as state reports 11,028 new cases, 166 deaths

 There was a delay in death data reporting on November 13, 2020.
-Therefore, 66 deaths that occurred yesterday are being reported with today's total, Dr. Ngozi Ezike explained during Friday's COVID-19 briefing.
+Therefore, 66 deaths that occurred that day are being reported with Saturday's total, Dr. Ngozi Ezike explained during Friday's COVID-19 briefing.

+The average of hospitalizations for the last seven days is 4,933.
+That's the highest on record - the previous highest having been 4,817 on May 3rd.

+Governor JB Pritzker said Saturday that the surge is leading to a shortage of ICU beds statewide.

 RELATED: Mayor Lightfoot issues Chicago COVID-19 stay-at-home advisory